 Andrew Evens, DO, MSc, is co-chair of the ECOG-ACRIN Lymphoma Committee; he led study E2408 which found that neither bortezomib added to bendamustine/rituximab (BR) induction nor lenalidomide added to rituximab maintenance immediately post-BR induction is recommended for untreated follicular lymphoma.

-Kristen Spencer, DO, MPH, is a member of the recently formed ECOG-ACRIN Task Force on Advancement of Women; chair of the Developmental Therapeutics Working Group within the Gastrointestinal Cancer Committee; and site PI of EA2174: A Phase II/III Study of Peri-Operative Nivolumab and Ipilimumab in Patients with Locoregional Esophageal and Gastroesophageal Junction Adenocarcinoma.
+Kristen Spencer, DO, MPH, is a member of the recently formed ECOG-ACRIN Task Force on Advancement for Women; chair of the Developmental Therapeutics Working Group within the Gastrointestinal Cancer Committee; and site PI of EA2174: A Phase II/III Study of Peri-Operative Nivolumab and Ipilimumab in Patients with Locoregional Esophageal and Gastroesophageal Junction Adenocarcinoma.

 Salma Jabbour, MD, is site PI of EA5181: Randomized Phase III Trial of MEDI4736 (durvalumab) as Concurrent and Consolidative Therapy or Consolidative Therapy Alone for Unresectable Stage 3 NSCLC.